joaotavora/beardbolt/README.md

 ### Why Beardbolt over RMSbolt

 - Doesn't require file to be saved.
-- 2-5x faster on typical files.
+- 3-5x faster on typical files.
 See [here for benchmarks](#benchmarks).
 - 🌈Has pretty rainbows🌈
-- Has the useful "preserve library functions" feature of Godbolt.
+- Has more useful Godbolt features like "execute program" and "preserve/filter library functions" .
 - Simpler code (less than half the LOC, but also less funcional in some regards if we're honest).

 ### Installation